 Forth, the computer language, was created for programming embedded and real-time applications.
-Today, it is available for developing applications on Windows, DOS, and variants of Unix that include Mac OS X. Additionally, commercial-grade Forth cross compilers generate highly optimized code that runs on a variety of microprocessors and micro controllers, and prove themselves very capable in custom-hardware environments.
+Today, it is available for developing applications on Windows, DOS, and variants of Unix that include macOS.
+Additionally, commercial-grade Forth cross compilers generate highly optimized code that runs on a variety of microprocessors and micro controllers, and prove themselves very capable in custom-hardware environments.

 The Forth programming language delivers…